Precision predictions for exotic lepton production at the Large Hadron Collider: Introduction

-From the theoretical side, total and differential cross section calculations for collider processes involving extra neutrinos are known at next-to-leading order (NLO) in QCD in a generic simplified model describing the dynamics of the heavy neutrinos~\cite{Degrande:2016aje,Fuks:2020att}, and for an effective left-right-symmetric scenario~\cite{Mattelaer:2016ynf}.
+From the theoretical side, total and differential cross section calculations for collider processes involving extra neutrinos are known at next-to-leading order (NLO) in QCD in a generic simplified model describing the dynamics of the heavy neutrinos~\cite{Degrande:2016aje,Fuks:2020att}, for an effective left-right-symmetric scenario~\cite{Mattelaer:2016ynf} and for the production of type~III seesaw leptons~\cite{Ruiz:2015zca}.
 In addition, NLO-QCD predictions matched with threshold resummation at the next-to-leading-logarithmic (NLL) accuracy~\cite{Debove:2010kf,Fuks:2012qx,Fuks:2013vua} and approximate next-to-next-to-leading-order cross section matched with next-to-next-to-leading-logarithmic (NNLL) threshold resummation~\cite{Fiaschi:2020udf} can also be obtained from electroweakino pair-production processes in the Minimal Supersymmetric Standard Model, after decoupling all supersymmetric states but the produced electroweakinos.
-Beside differential and total rates, precision collider simulations in which NLO calculations are matched with parton showers (PS) are available for heavy neutrino simplified models~\cite{Degrande:2016aje, Mattelaer:2016ynf, Fuks:2020att}.
-However, simulations for Type-III seesaw scenarios and composite VLL setups are only available at leading order (LO) so far.
+Beside differential and total rates, precision collider simulations in which NLO calculations are matched with parton showers (PS) are available for heavy neutrino simplified models~\cite{Degrande:2016aje, Mattelaer:2016ynf, Fuks:2020att}, as well as for VLL models for well-defined mixings between the composite and the SM sectors~\cite{Bhattiprolu:2019vdu}.
+However, simulations for Type-III seesaw scenarios and generic composite VLL setups are only available at leading order (LO) so far.

 The goal of this paper is to fill this gap, and to report about the development of two new publicly available UFO~\cite{Degrande:2011ua} model libraries allowing for event generation at the NLO+PS accuracy.
 Our implementation are suitable in particular to describe VLL and Type-III seesaw lepton production processes from computations achieved by means of the precision Monte Carlo event generator {\sc MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca, Frederix:2018nkq} (\mgamc).
 Moreover, we take the opportunity to update predictions for the total rates and the invariant mass distributions of the BSM Drell-Yan-like processes inherent to the models considered, and present results at NLO in QCD matched with threshold resummation at NNLL, following the formalism of~\cite{Sterman:1986aj, Catani:1989ne, Vogt:2000ci}.